fmeringdal/rust-rrule/README.md

 | Max interval with freq Secondly | 50_000 (~13 hours) | 65_535 (u16::MAX) |
 | Iteration limit | 100_000 | 4_294_967_295 (u32::MAX) |

-By default, the "Arbitrary Limit" are used.
+By default, the "Arbitrary Limit" is used.
 If you instead want to use the "Crate Limit".
 Make sure you [understand the risks that come with this](#safety).

 ## Inspired by